 Cenote Zapote Ecopark

-The first cenote you’ll visit on the tour is a large open cenote with an overwater zipline.
-This is a just a makeshift rope zipline, where you hold onto the triangular handle and drop into the water.
+The first Zapote cenote you’ll visit on the tour is a large open cenote with an overwater cenote zipline.
+This is a just a makeshift rope zipline, where you hold onto the triangular handle and drop into the cenote pool.
 This cenote was one of my favorites that we visited and it will definitely give you a rush!

 Cenote Zapote Ziplining

 The second cenote on the tour is really impressive – it’s an open cenote with a high jumping platform and underwater cave system below.
 If you’re brave enough, you can jump into the water, or walk down the stairs to the lower platform.
-The water is freezing but it’s a beautiful place to swim or float.
+The cenote water is freezing but it’s a beautiful place to swim or float.
+You’ll definitely want to bring a rash guard or swim shirt to stay warm.

 Lunch is included in the tour and you’ll get to enjoy it at a large outdoor pavilion with long wooden tables.
 Most tour food that I’ve had is less than stellar, but I have to say the food we ate was amazing.
 You’ll be treated to authentic Mexican tacos, beans, rice, and best of all handmade tortillas.
 The lunch is served by Mexican women so you can really get a taste of authentic Mexican cuisine.

 The last cenote that you’ll visit on the tour is an underground cave like cenote.
 It has steep steps that descend into a dark cavern full of stalagmites and stalactites.
-You can swim or float in the water if you wish.
+You can swim or float in the water in the cenote cave if you wish.

 What to Bring on the Tour